diegojromerolopez/gelidum/README.md

 - [frozendict](https://pypi.org/project/frozendict/)

 ## Roadmap
-- [ ] Include on_update: Callable.
-Add some examples of callables.
 - [ ] Freeze only when attributes are modified?
 - [ ] Include some RELEASE_NOTES.md with information about
   each release.